An Analysis of A MIDSUMMER NIGHT’S DREAM (Shakespeare)

 The play is perhaps the prototypical poem of conservativism and even more politically conservative than The Tragedy of Julius Caesar, which explains why the work is T.S.
 Eliot’s favorite play, why Hazlitt dislikes it so much, and why Brecht, the radical Marxist dramatist, turned Coriolanus into a fascist dictator in his 1951 reinterpretation of the tragedy.
 It does not explain, however, why Beethoven (a republican in the old sense of the word, someone who we would today call a liberal) wrote an overture in the general’s honor.

-The most intelligent architects of modern political conservativism (excepting Hegel) are Machiavelli and Hobbes.
+The most intelligent architects of modern political conservativism (including Hegel) are Machiavelli and Hobbes.
 One of the premises of modern political conservatism is an intuition that can be found in the writings of both Machiavelli and Hobbes: Do not trust the crowd, for the crowd is fickle, unreliable, stupid, lazy, selfish, and malicious.
 If you trust in the crowd, you are likely a liberal.
 If you think that the crowd is fickle, unreliable, stupid, lazy, selfish, and malicious, you are likely a conservative.

 The rightist politics of The Tragedy of Coriolanus are evident from the very first scene on.
 It is a politics that is contemptuous of democracy.